 As part of our social justice agenda, UTS is committed to maintaining a culture of diversity and inclusion, ensuring that all our staff and students are provided with the opportunity to succeed.
-UTS is committed to fostering a culture that is inclusive of the LGBTIQ+ (Lesbian, Gay, Bisexual, Trans, Intersex and Queer) community.
+UTS is committed to fostering a culture that is inclusive of the LGBTIQA+ (Lesbian, Gay, Bisexual, Trans, Intersex, Queer, Asexual +) community.

 The UTS Equity and Diversity Unit within the Centre for Social Justice and Inclusion offers a 3-hour ‘Breaking the Binary: gender, sexuality and body diversity’ Awareness Session to staff in all units and faculties across UTS.
 This is the first required module in becoming a UTS Ally.
 Find out more about the UTS Ally Program page and contact information for UTS Allies.
 There are trained UTS Allies across most faculties and units of the university, including in the UTS Counselling Service, UTS Medical Practice, UTS Careers Unit, UTS Housing and Activate Fit Gym.
 For more information on ‘Breaking the Binary’ and UTS Ally training, please see the Training and development page.

-LGBTIQ identified UTS staff members can join the social network, PROUD.
-Group membership in PROUD is confidential and can only be accessed by the convenor of this group.
-For more information and to request to join please contact the LGBTIQ Project Officer, Jess McGowan.
+LGBTIQA+ identified UTS staff members can join the social UTS Staff Pride Network.
+Group membership is confidential and can only be accessed by the convenor of this group.
+You can join the network here.

 UTS is a member of Pride in Diversity